foxsi/foxsi-4matter/README.md

 ## Downlink data

 The Formatter transmits data over the UDP interface defined in `foxsi4-commands/systems.json`'s `gse` field.
 A complete raw data frame from an onboard system may be larger than the maximum downlink packet size, in which case it will be fragmented.
-A given downlink packet has the following format:
+A given downlink packet has the following header:

 | Index | Size    | Name        | Description                                                   |
 |-------|---------|-------------|---------------------------------------------------------------|